Happy birthday, Madonna. But here’s what you gifted one young gay boy.

 I’ll Remember taught me to cherish memories of things gone, recognise pain, but not be defined by it.

-Ghosttown reminds me of my friend Jack, bounding into the gig we went to last year, singing in his inimitable, hilarious, style.
+Ghosttown reminds me of my friend Jack, bounding into the Hydro in Glasgow for the Rebel Heart Tour, singing in his inimitable, hilarious, style.

 Sky Fits Heaven reminds me of someone recently passed I never had the chance to really know.